10 reasons to use SharePoint for policy managementPolicy management and compliance is something every ...

 Tracking and Reporting

 One of the most important aspects to this whole process is the ability to track and report on progress.
 DocRead Reports are all accessible from SharePoint and allow you to see a helicopter view of progress.
-We can also create custom reports for customers if required.

 Updates to policies

 If a policy is updated (as it inevitably will be over time), then all users who haven't read the old version will automatically be required to read the new version (as long as it has been published and approved).
 Users who have already confirmed the previous version will not be required to re-read the policy.